marektrybus/nopCommerce/README.txt

 Prereqisities:
 ==============
-Recent version of Chrome browser is installed on your Windows system
+Recent version of Chrome browser is installed on your Windows system.
+Tested with Chrome 53.0.2785.143 m (64-bit) on Microsoft Windows 10.

 How to run:
 ============